apache/activemq-artemis/docs/user-manual/en/flow-control.md

 ## Window-Based Flow Control

-By default, Apache ActiveMQ consumers buffer messages from the server in a client side buffer before the client consumes them.
+By default, Apache ActiveMQ Artemis consumers buffer messages from the server in a client side buffer before the client consumes them.
 This improves
-performance: otherwise every time the client consumes a message, Apache ActiveMQ would have to go the server to request the next message.
+performance: otherwise every time the client consumes a message, Apache ActiveMQ Artemis would have to go the server to request the next message.
 In turn, this message would then get sent to the client side, if one was available.

 A network round trip would be involved for *every* message and considerably reduce performance.

-To prevent this, Apache ActiveMQ pre-fetches messages into a buffer on each consumer.
+To prevent this, Apache ActiveMQ Artemis pre-fetches messages into a buffer on each consumer.
 The total maximum size of messages (in bytes) that will be buffered on each consumer is determined by the `consumerWindowSize` parameter.